-Details of the Relay’s street-level activities and other public celebrations will be announced late 2017.
+Details of the Relay’s street-level activities and other public celebrations will be announced on 17 November 2017.

 A Community Batonbearer Nomination Program gives thousands of everyday Australians the chance to share the dream and carry the Queen’s Baton with pride.
 Batonbearers represent the spirit of the Commonwealth and inspire others to be great.
 Being a Batonbearer is a unique experience and opportunity to be involved in GC2018.

 Many thousands of batonbearers will carry the Queen’s Baton around the Commonwealth.
 In Australia alone there will be approximately 3,800 batonbearers who will share its remarkable journey.

 The Relay has been designed to be inclusive and open to people of all abilities, giving as many people as possible an opportunity to spend quality time with the Baton.
 Unlike a classic relay, running is not essential to the QBR and batonbearers may travel at their own pace.

 A Brisbane-based firm, Designworks, designed, manufactured and engineered the GC2018 Queen’s Baton and its accessories so that it is accessible to people of all abilities.
 Their unique design embodies the boundless energy, spirit and vibrancy of the Gold Coast, Queensland and GC2018.